karink520/git-and-github-intro/git_workshop.md

     `git push -u origin mybranchname`

     This is a different way to use `push` than we did earlier.
-Before, we used `git push origin master` to push our changes directly to the master branch.
-Now, we're being a little more cautious; we are still pushing our changes to the remote repository, but we're pushing not to the master branch but to a branch in the remote repository that corresponds to the local branch that you created in step 2.
+Before, we used `git push origin main` to push our changes directly to the main branch.
+Now, we're being a little more cautious; we are still pushing our changes to the remote repository, but we're pushing not to the main branch but to a branch in the remote repository that corresponds to the local branch that you created in step 2.
 (Note, the `-u` flag tells git to actually *create* this branch in the remote repository, linked with the local branch you created in step 2.)

-10. If you think the changes you made on this branch and pushed to the remote repository are ready to be incorporated into the master branch, you can use GitHub ask the owners of the repository (you or teammates), to incorporate the changes from that branch into the master branch of the remote repository.
+10. If you think the changes you made on this branch and pushed to the remote repository are ready to be incorporated into the main branch, you can use GitHub ask the owners of the repository (you or teammates), to incorporate the changes from that branch into the main branch of the remote repository.
 You'll do this with *pull request* on GitHub.

     Navigate to your GitHub account and the repository in your web browser.
 In yellow, you'll see "your recently pushed branches:".
 Click on "Compare & Pull" request in the top left to make the pull request, including a message to your project teammates when prompted.

 11. At this step of the workflow, you and your team have various options for how to impose quality control for your code.
-A typical approach would be to wait for a teammate to review your changes and approve merging them into the master branch (your teammate might give feedback for you to respond to before merging).
+A typical approach would be to wait for a teammate to review your changes and approve merging them into the main branch (your teammate might give feedback for you to respond to before merging).
 The pull request allows the opportunity for a dialog between team members before including the changes that one person has made.
 You can also use GitHub Actions to create automated checks that could including running tests that you create, or syntax checks, anytime someone creates a pull request.

     If you are an owner of the repository, you *can* approve and merge your own pull request.
 For practice, use GitHub to approve and merge the pull request, and then delete the remote branch that you created in step 9.

-12. **After your changes were successfully merged** into the master branch of remote repository, and you're all done with this branch, move back to the master branch locally with:
+12. **After your changes were successfully merged** into the main branch of remote repository, and you're all done with this branch, move back to the main branch locally with:

-    `git checkout master`
+    `git checkout main`

     And then delete the local branch that you created in step 2 with: